darktable-org/dtdocs/content/preferences-settings/darkroom.md

 : (default _always_)

 show loading screen between images
-: Show grey loading screen when navigating between images in the darkroom.
+: Show gray loading screen when navigating between images in the darkroom.
 Switch this option off to just show a simple toast message and leave the previous image in place until the next image is loaded.
 Note that switching this option off can be very useful to quickly compare duplicate images, however, there might be issues with long loading times (leading you to think the next image has already loaded) and you may observe visual artifacts while the next image is loading (default on).

 # modules

 display of individual color channels
 : Controls how individual color channels are displayed when activated in the [parametric masks](../darkroom/masking-and-blending/masks/parametric.md) feature.
-You can choose between “false color” and “grey scale” (default "false color").
+You can choose between “false color” and “gray scale” (default "false color").

 hide built-in presets for processing modules
 : If enabled, only user-defined presets will be shown in presets menu for processing modules -- built-in presets will be hidden (default off).